florianpaquet/django-mease/README.md

 `python manage.py start_websocket_server`

 ### Register callbacks
-Create a `mease_registry.py` files to register your callbacks (the file must be located in an installed app):
+Create `mease_registry.py` files to register your callbacks (the file must be located in an installed app):

 ```python
 import mease